-- 'THINKING SKILLS' CURRICULUM
+- CRITICAL 'THINKING SKILLS'

-Through the ‘Thinking Skills’ curriculum, children are encouraged to develop higher order thinking skills to deepen their understanding.
+Children are encouraged to develop higher order thinking skills to deepen their understanding.
 The development of English, Mathematics, Science, Computer skills and Religious Education is balanced with opportunities to learn about the humanities, physical development and the expressive arts.
 Equal value and recognition is given to pupils’ strengths in all areas of the curriculum.

 The school strives to provide a curriculum that all pupils will find enjoyable and that helps them to understand the relevance of their lessons.
 This can only be achieved by using the experience, enthusiasm and specialism of individual teachers who provide interesting, relevant, purposeful and skilfully differentiated lessons.
 Wherever possible, lessons are based on real-life experiences, in a structured and well-ordered classroom environment.

-- EXTRA- CURRIULAR ACTIVITES
+- EXTRA- CURRICULAR ACTIVITIES

 - FORMING & EXPRESSING VIEWS